 Do you have a passion for studying business across the world?
 The Haworth College of Business at Western Michigan University, in Kalamazoo, Michigan, has one of the best study abroad programs in Michigan.
-The school’s Haenicke Institute for Global Education affords business students the chance to study in three continents and 15 countries.
+The school’s Haenicke Institute for Global Education affords business students the chance to study in 15 countries on three continents.

-At Haworth College of Business, you will not have to worry about limitations when it comes to your curriculum.
-Although some schools only have a few areas of study within their BBA program, this is not the case at Haworth.
-The school gives undergrads a vast selection of degree options to work toward the BBA.
-The undergraduate program has 16 majors and 15 minors.
+At the Haworth College of Business, you will not have to worry about limitations when it comes to your curriculum.
+Although some schools only have a few areas of study within their BBA program, this is not the case at the Haworth College of Business.
+The school gives undergraduate students a vast selection of degree options to work toward the BBA.
+The undergraduate program has 18 majors and 14 minors.

-Service-learning programs, case competitions, industry projects, simulations, and internships are some of the ways that Haworth makes the business learning experience a hands-on, practical experience.
-Haworth students are known for their success in national business competitions.
+Service-learning programs, case competitions, industry projects, simulations, and internships are some of the ways that the Haworth College of Business makes the business learning experience a hands-on, practical experience.
+WMU business students are known for their success in national business competitions.